SS7079 - Criminological Research Methods (2018/19)

 3. Develop a competence in analysing quantitative and qualitative research data and writing research reports.

 4. Assist students in designing and conducting research for their thesis, and in developing their skills of critical reflection and analysis.

 5. To critically appraise quantitative and qualitative research produced by statutory agencies (such the Home Office, the Metropolitan Police) and voluntary sector organisations related to the Criminal Justice System to enhance their employment prospects.

 The module will be delivered through a one-hour lecture and a one hour seminar or workshop, and will focus on the following topics/issues.

-The teaching strategy for the module consists of two-three hours face-to-face contact with the student each week; to run consecutively.
+The teaching strategy for the module consists of three hours face-to-face contact with the student each week; to run consecutively.
 Each teaching session will vary in content week by week.
-The sessions will comprise of a compulsory lecture followed by a compulsory seminar/workshop.
+The sessions will comprise of three hour workshops, featuring lecturing, exercises and discussion.
 This will allow the student five hours per week for independent research and study.

 The students will have virtual contact the module leader via Weblearn.
 The Weblearn material will consist of lecture notes, seminar workshops, articles and audio visual material pertinent to the module.